[Amazon FSx for NetApp ONTAP] Tried delivering audit logs of administrative activities to CloudWatch Logs using a Syslog VPC endpoint

 10.ログ.png

-Let's run an additional command.
+Let's run some additional commands.

-FsxId08042f911cbc0ead3::*> top
+::*> top

 <134>1 2026-06-25T01:58:14+00:00 FsxId08042f911cbc0ead3-01 kern 5679 audit - : FsxId08042f911cbc0ead3-01: 00000002.0000a96e 0000c095 Thu Jun 25 2026 01:58:13 +00:00 [kern_audit:info:5679] 8003e800000011af:8003e800000012aa :: FsxId08042f911cbc0ead3:ssh :: 10.0.1.21:50316 :: FsxId08042f911cbc0ead3:fsxadmin:fsxadmin :: top :: Pending